qux7/gradle-testnotrunerror/README.md

 -Ptestnotrunerror.stopOnFailure=true          report problems as errors (the build will fail) -Ptestnotrunerror.checkClasses=true           check .class files, are there any whose tests do not run?
 -Ptestnotrunerror.checkJavaSources=true       check .java files, are there any whose tests do not run?
--Ptestnotrunerror.enabled=false               disable this plugin -Ptestnotrunerror.stopOnFailure=false         report problems as warnings (no build failure) -Ptestnotrunerror.checkClasses=false          do not check .class files -Ptestnotrunerror.checkJavaSources=false      do not check .java files
+-Ptestnotrunerror.readSourceFiles=true        suppress error if the source file contains "@test.not.run=ignore" -Ptestnotrunerror.enabled=false               disable this plugin -Ptestnotrunerror.stopOnFailure=false         report problems as warnings (no build failure) -Ptestnotrunerror.checkClasses=false          do not check .class files -Ptestnotrunerror.checkJavaSources=false      do not check .java files -Ptestnotrunerror.readSourceFiles=false       do not suppress error if the source file contains "@test.not.run=ignore"
 ```
 For example:
 ```